-In the places where your skin has come into contact with poison ivy leaves or urushiol, within one to two days you'll develop a rash, which will usually itch, redden, burn, swell, and form blisters.
-The rash should go away within a week, but it can last longer.
+In places where your skin has come into contact with poison ivy leaves or urushiol, within one to two days you could develop a rash, which will usually itch, redden, burn, swell and form blisters.
+The rash should go away within a week, but it may last longer.
 The severity of the reaction often has to do with how much urushiol you've touched.
-The rash may appear sooner in some parts of the body than in others, but it doesn't spread -- the urushiol simply absorbs into the skin at different rates in different parts of the body.
-Thicker skin such as the skin on the on soles of your feet, is harder to penetrate than thinner skin on your arms and legs.
+The rash may appear sooner in some parts of the body than in others, but it doesn't spread; the urushiol simply absorbs into the skin at different rates in different parts of the body.
+Thicker skin such as that on the soles of your feet, is harder to penetrate than thinner skin on your arms and legs.

 Call your doctor if you experience these more serious reactions:

 - Pus around the rash (which could indicate an infection)